JOIN OUR TEAM!

 THE SUMMER PROGRAM

-Camp Hidden Meadows is a private summer program for young people between the ages of 7-16.
-From the end of June through mid-August we offer 1 week to 4 weeks sessions with a wide variety of program activities.
+Camp Hidden Meadows is a private summer program for young people between the ages of 6-16.
+From mid-June through mid-August we offer 1-week to 4-week sessions with a wide variety of program activities.

 Our program focuses on providing opportunities where individuals can work cooperatively, think creatively and face challenges to the best of their ability.
 Students join our program looking for challenge and acceptance.
 Although many don’t know exactly what form it will come in, they are all looking for something different than their day-to-day routine.
 Cooking their own meals, organizing gear, and paddling a whitewater rapid are some of the many challenges students find.
 Our approach is to offer an organized program, under the direction of caring leaders, where students have the opportunity to challenge themselves in a safe, fun and non-competitive environment.
 In doing this we offer the chance for a rewarding summer where friendships are formed, discoveries made and life long skills enhanced.